New cw-expansive homeomorphisms of surfaces: Extensions of cw expansive homeomorphisms

-The next example shows that the existence of a non-trivial half cw-expansivity constant depends on the compatible metric.
+The next example shows that the existence of a non-trivial half cw\hyph expansivity constant depends on the compatible metric.
 In \S \ref{secSurfWBdryCircle} we give examples of homeomorphisms of the 2-disk showing this phenomenon, see Propositions \ref{propHalfDepMet} and \ref{propHcwDisk}.